RAHB-REALTORS-Association/CREA-API-WP/crea-api/README.txt

 == Installation ==

-1. Upload `crea-api` to the `/wp-content/plugins/` directory.
+1. Download the plugin's ZIP file and extract it to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to 'Settings' and configure your CREA API credentials.
+3. Navigate to the 'Settings' > 'CREA API' screen and configure your  credentials.

 == Frequently Asked Questions ==

 = What is the CREA API? =
 The CREA Board Data API is an API provided by the Canadian Real Estate Association for accessing real estate agent and office data.

+== License ==

+This plugin is released under the GPLv2 license.
+For more information, please see `LICENSE`.

 == Changelog ==